What is Electric fan | how electric fan works?

 Working principle of Electric fan:

-Electric fan works on the principle of conversion of electric energy into mechanical energy by means of magnetic fields and in this case mechanical energy is the rotary motion.
+Electric fan works on the principle of conversion of electric energy into mechanical energy by means of magnetic fields and in this case mechanical energy is consumed as rotary motion of fan blades.
 When AC is supplied to electric fan it first reaches the capacitor and Capacitor delivers high energy to the stator windings.
 When stator winding energizes, it develops the rotating magnetic field and which forces the rotor to rotate in the direction of rotating magnetic field.

 In this way electrical energy is converted into mechanical energy which causes the rotor and housing to spin and the blades attached to the housing throws away the air nearby it while creating cooling effect.